swiftlang/swift-evolution/proposals/0304-structured-concurrency.md

 /// Concurrently chop the vegetables. func chopVegetables() async throws -> [Vegetable] {
-  // Create a task group where each child task produces a Vegetable. try await withThrowingTaskGroup(resultType: Vegetable.self) { group in
+  // Create a task group where each child task produces a Vegetable. try await withTaskGroup(of: Vegetable.self) { group in
     var rawVeggies: [Vegetable] = gatherRawVeggies()
     var choppedVeggies: [Vegetable] = []

-    // Create a new child task for each vegetable that needs to be
+    // Create a new child task for each vegetable that needs to be chopped. for v in rawVeggies {
-    // chopped.
-    for v in rawVeggies {
       group.spawn {
-        return v.chopped()
+        v.chopped()
       }
     }

     // Wait for all of the chopping to complete, collecting the veggies into
-    // the result array in whatever order they're ready. while let choppedVeggie = try await group.next() {
+    // the result array in whatever order they're ready. while let choppedVeggie = await group.next() {
       choppedVeggies.append(choppedVeggie)
     }